bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (introToExpress)

+### Day 47: October 19, 2018 - Friday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**: Learned about views/templates and EJS (Embedded JavaScript) today, so I'm slowly understanding how dynamic webpages work.
+Just did code-alongs today.

+**Thoughts**: Nothing too fancy today, but it was fun extracting data from the URL and using that to dynamically impact webpages.
+Excited to do that with Databases in the future.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (intermediateExpress)

+### Day 48: October 20, 2018 - Saturday

+**Time Spent**: 1 hrs 10 mins

+**Today's Progress**: Learned a lot of important concepts today related to EJS files and Express.
+I learned about different EJS tags, about html partials, importance of paths, etc.

+**Thoughts**: Pretty insightful day today, just because of the volume of new concepts learned.
+I loved how Colt always makes sure to teach use how to make our code DRY (Don't Repeat Yourself), because it's really something that will be used heavily in practice.
+It also just helps me ensure I'm writing higher quality code.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (intermediateExpress)